ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/ncbi_taxa.md

-* **Name**: This column must contain a local name for **all** of the taxa that you are going to use in the rest of the dataset, aside those that are already described on a Taxa worksheet.
-If both a NCBITaxa and a Taxa worksheet are provided the same taxa can be included in both, e.g. a species found both by observation and eDNA sequencing.
+* **Name**: This column must contain a local name for **all** of the taxa that you are going to use in the rest of the dataset, aside those that are already described on a GBIFTaxa worksheet.
+If both a NCBITaxa and a GBIFTaxa worksheet are provided the same taxa can be included in both, e.g. a species found both by observation and eDNA sequencing.
+However, to avoid confusion these should be given different names, i.e.
-  However, to avoid confusion these should be given different names, i.e. `Vulpes_obs` and `Vulpes_seq` for observed and sequenced instances of `Vulpes`, respectively.
-Names cannot be duplicated either within a NCBITaxa worksheet or from a Taxa worksheet (when one exists)!
+  `Vulpes_obs` and `Vulpes_seq` for observed and sequenced instances of `Vulpes`, respectively.
+Names cannot be duplicated either within a NCBITaxa worksheet or from a GBIFTaxa worksheet (when one exists)!
 Note that these can be abbreviations or codes: if you want to use `Crbe` in your data worksheets, rather than typing out `Crematogaster borneensis` every time, then that is fine.

 !!!
 Note